edibotopic/write-height/README.md

 ## Roadmap

 - [ ] Optimise responsiveness and accessibility
+- [ ] Resize all canvas scenes for mobile
 - [ ] Improve the documentation
 - [ ] Some guidelines/best-practices for making heightmaps
 - [ ] More examples (preferably made in a documented way)